 I would also like to thank the various presenters, past and present, of BBC Radio York, for letting me have regular night sky slots since the Radio Station began, many moons ago.
 A 'thank you' also to the other local radio stations, who put up with me, particularly

-It is my hope that you will enjoy these pages, and return here often to take what you will from this site, as the months change, the result of Earth's journey around the sun.
+It is my hope that you will enjoy these pages, and return here often to take what you will from this site, as the months change, the result of Earth's journey around the

 school child, at the Church of England Primary School in Normanton, West Yorkshire, England.

-One day, when father and I had been
+'One day when father and I had been

 To sell our sheep at Berwick Green;

-We reached the farm house, late at night,
+We reached the farmhouse late at night,

-A great moon rising, round and bright.
+A great Moon rising round and

 Her strange beams shed on all around,

-Bewitched the trees, and streams, and ground;
+Bewitched the trees and streams and ground;

-Changing the Willows, beyond the stacks,
+Changing the Willows beyond the stacks,

-To little old men with crouching backs!
+To Little old men with crouching backs.

-Today, the Sun was shining plain,
+Today the Sun was shining plain,

-They all were pollard willows again;
+Theu all were Pollard willows

 But at night, do you believe they're trees?